Mid Century Hutch | Thrift Store Makeover

 Replacing Glass Shelves With Wooden Shelves

 Did you notice that the buffet was missing shelves?
-They were glass and were broken when they arrived at my home.
-Honestly, I have no idea if they were already broken or perhaps they broke when there was a “load” shift in the truck.
+They were glass and were broken upon arrival at my home.
+Honestly, I have no idea whether they were already damaged or whether they broke during a “load” shift in the truck.
 I had no idea the shelves were glass when I bought the furniture piece, or I would have transported them separately.
-In the bottom image, you can see the difference in the colors of the blue paint.
+In the bottom image, you can see the difference in the blue paint color.

 Related Content: Navy Blue Furniture Projects